 create one build directory for release and one for debug,

 configure script in each.

 In the below example, we do this for the

 I have chosen only to build the Qt3D, QtQuickControls,

 QtDatavisualization and QtCharts modules and their dependencies:

-cd dev # Build debug and release versions mkdir build-debug cd build-debug # ./dev/build-debug ../qt5/configure -developer-build -nomake tests -nomake examples -debug make module-qt3d module-qtquickcontrols module-qtquickcontrols2 module-qtdatavis3d module-qtcharts -j4 cd .. # ./dev/ mkdir build-release cd build-release # ./dev/build-release ../qt5/configure -developer-build -nomake tests -nomake examples -release make module-qt3d module-qtquickcontrols module-qtquickcontrols2 module-qtdatavis3d module-qtcharts -j4 cd .. # ./dev/
+cd dev # Build debug and release versions mkdir build-debug cd build-debug # ./dev/build-debug ../qt5/configure -developer-build -nomake tests -nomake examples -force-debug-info -no-pch -debug make module-qt3d module-qtquickcontrols module-qtquickcontrols2 module-qtdatavis3d module-qtcharts -j4 cd .. # ./dev/ mkdir build-release cd build-release # ./dev/build-release ../qt5/configure -developer-build -nomake tests -nomake examples -force-debug-info -no-pch -release make module-qt3d module-qtquickcontrols module-qtquickcontrols2 module-qtdatavis3d module-qtcharts -j4 cd .. # ./dev/

 If you are only debugging or only testing performance, you can choose to build only one of the two versions.